danielklloglu/danielklloglu.github.io/_projects/line-robot/index.md

 - Raspberry Pi
 main-image: /robotside.jpeg
 ---
-* Built an autonomous differential-drive robot to complete a 40-foot white-line track.
-* Designed lightweight chassis with laser-cut & 3D printed parts.
+# 🚦 Project Highlights
+* Autonomous line-following differential drive robot** built for the 2025 Tech Cup in Northwestern’s Advanced Mechatronics course
+* Designed and fabricated a lightweight chassis using a mix of 3D printing and laser-cut parts; integrated supplied TT motors and battery pack for fair competition
-* Tuned a PID control algorithm with nested current + position loops for smooth, fast lap performance.
+* Tuned a PID control algorithm with nested current + position loops for smooth, fast lap performance
-* Used a simple low resolution camera (OV7670) to detect robot's position on track
+* Used a simple low resolution camera (OV7670) to detect robot's position on track on a white-line-on-purple-background track
+* Balanced **speed, stability, and reliability** through iterative prototyping, CAD modeling, and real-world testing

+{% include image-gallery.html images="robotCAD.png" height="400" %}

 ### Control Algorithm
 - **Line Detection**: Reads reflectance sensor values to detect the white line on purple background.
 - **PID Control**: Adjusts motor speeds proportionally to the error between the robot’s position and the center of the line.
 - **Differential Drive**: Left and right motors are independently controlled for smooth turning.

-{% include image-gallery.html images="robotCAD.png, robotiso.jpeg" height="400" %}
+{% include image-gallery.html images="robotiso.jpeg" height="400" %}
 <br>